How to Cancel Afterpay Orders With DoNotPay

 Afterpay can be a great option for folks with a stable but irregular income, like entrepreneurs.
 And it can help those temporarily struggling a bit to cover needed purchases, like school clothes for the kids.

-But what happens when you need to cancel an Afterpay order?
+But what happens when you need to ?
 Is it as easy to get your money back using Afterpay as it is to spend it?

 More About Afterpay